tnkuehne/LACE/README.md

 ##### Interactive Elements:
 Buttons for "Give Feedback" and "Switch Device" are included to enhance user interaction and flexibility.
 These options allow users to provide input on the course and switch devices seamlessly.

-Visual Design:
-Clear typography and minimalistic design ensure readability and focus on the content.
-The use of illustrations and icons adds visual interest and aids in understanding complex topics.

 ### Architecture